StoneyJackson/dip/README.md

 Clone this repository and add its `bin` directory to your path.
 Alternatively, always supply a relative or absolute path when calling `dip`.

-## Using `dip`
+## Setup a dip project

+From the terminal on your webserver, create a dip project under sumwhere under your webserver's document root.

-    $ dip init URL/to/my/project.git path/to/mydipproj
+    $ dip init https://github.com/your/project.git path/to/project
-    $ dip update path/to/mydipproj

-The first line creates a dip project.
-The second line updates your dip project with origin; run as often as you like.
+    $ cd path/to/project
+    $ vim webhook.php       # adjust settings

+On GitHub, add a webhook to your GitHub repository.

+1. Go to Settings -> WebHooks & Services -> Add webhook
+2. In "Payload URL" enter URL to webhook.php.
+3. For "Secret" enter the secret you set in webhook.php.
+4. Select "Let me select individual events" and select *push*, *create*, and *delete*.

+After you add the webhook, GitHub will ping webhook.php on your server.
+If all goes well, all of your branches will be cloned into subdirectories of your dip project.
+If something goes wrong, check your webserver's error logs for problems (or wherever PHP errors are logged; check phpinfo() and php.ini).

+## Customization

+When webhook.php receives a request, it calls `dip update` on your project.
-`dip update` does three things:
+This does three things:

-1. It **clones** each branch in origin into a separate subdirectory of yor dip project.
+1. **Clones** each branch in origin into a separate subdirectory of yor dip project.
-2. It **pulls** all changes from each branch in origin to each of your local branches.
+2. **Pulls** all changes from each branch in origin to each of your local branches.
-3. It **deletes** all branches in your dip project that do not appear in origin.
+3. **Deletes** all branches in your dip project that do not appear in origin.

-The behavior of each operation can be controlled through hooks (see Hooks).

-## Using `dip_github_webhook.php`

-1. Create a dip project for GitHub hosted git repository (see Using `dip`).
-2. Copy `dip_github_webhook.php` under your document root, edit it, and adjust the attributes shown below.
-    <?php
-    class Dip_GitHub_WebHook {
-        private $GitHub_WebHook_SecretKey = 'secret key';
-        private $PathToDipCommand = '/path/to/dip';
-        private $PathToDipProject = '/path/to/dip/project';
-        ...
-3. Use GitHub to create a webhook for your porject, giving it the secret key and the URL to `dip_github_webhook.php`.

-Now everytime anything is pushed to your GitHub project, your dip project will be updated.
-You'll probably want dip to run some additional command after it updates a branch.
-See Hooks for how to customize dip's update behavior.

-### Debugging

-Check your webservers error logs for problems (or wherever PHP errors are logged).

-## Hooks

-When you run `dip update`, three operations are performed:

-1. delete - Deletes each local branch that no longer exists in origin.
-2. pull - Pull changes from origin into each local branch.
-3. clone - Clone each branch in origin that is not represented locally.

 Each operation has a corresponding subdirectory in .dip/hooks: